rollerworks/search/doc/searches.rst

     $config = new ProcessorConfig($fieldSet);

     // The input processor will transform all values to the normalized value
-    // and validate that range bounds are valid.
+    // and validates range bounds are valid.

     try {
         $searchCondition = $inputProcessor->process($config, $query);
     } catch (InvalidSearchConditionException $e) {
         // The SearchCondition contains errors.
         // This is good moment to tell the user the condition
-        // has errors that should be resolved.
+        // has errors which should be resolved.

         // The errors are stored on the SearchCondition.
         // See the section about handling processing errors